soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 32
 ```

-We can even ask what the type of an expression is using the `:type` command
+We can even ask the type of an expression using the `:type` command
 (`:t` for short):

 ```